CSA-OCP-GER/azure-serverless-bootcamp/Module 2 - CosmosDB data/readme.md

     }
     ```

     To get our functions running we need to do two things.
 First we need to add a connection string for `AzureWebJobsStorage`.
 This is a storage account the function will use for state and to integrate with some triggers and bindings like CosmosDB.
-The seccond is we need to add a new settings `CosmosDbConnectionString`.
+The second is we need to add a new settings `CosmosDbConnectionString`.
 This is the setting that will give our previous functions access to the cosmosDB account we created.

-1. Open the Azure Portal to the resource group with your published function app from step 1.
+8. Open the Azure Portal to the resource group with your published function app from step 1.
 You should see a Storage Account in that resource group (green square icon).
 Open it, select **Access Keys** in the left-hand nav, and copy the **Connection string** for **key1**.
 Paste this value in the quotes for `AzureWebJobsStorage` in the `local.settings.json` file.
-1. Add a new `Values` for `CosmosDbConnectionString` in the `local.settings.json` file and paste in the connection string from the CosmosDB account created in the earlier steps.
+9. Add a new `Values` for `CosmosDbConnectionString` in the `local.settings.json` file and paste in the connection string from the CosmosDB account created in the earlier steps.
-1. Your `local.settings.json` should now look something like this:
+10. Your `local.settings.json` should now look something like this:

     ```json
     {